adrianegraphene/blog/mining-responses-attention.md

 # Mining for Responses and Attention vs. Mining for Bitcoin

-You've heared of "Mining Bitcoin", but have you heard of "Mining Responses" or "Mining Attention"?
+You've heard of "Mining Bitcoin", but have you heard of "Mining Responses" or "Mining Attention"?

 I guarantee you've experienced it!
 All those unknown phone calls, unwanted texts, emails, DMs on social media / chat applications are the symptom of people trying to mine your attention.
 So who's making the money here and why isn't it you?